libretro/docs/docs/library/beetle_sgx.md

 Required or optional firmware files go in RetroArch's system directory.

 !!! attention
-	Which PCE CD BIOS file the Beetle SGX core will use can be configured by the ['CD BIOS' core option](https://docs.libretro.com/library/beetle_sgx#core-options).
+	Which PCE CD BIOS file the Beetle SuperGrafx core will use can be configured by the ['CD BIOS' core option](https://docs.libretro.com/library/beetle_sgx#core-options).

 !!! attention
 	Any CD-ROM System BIOS will work, but some of them are known to be incompatible with certain games.